Old Apostolic Church: Views

+Doctrine and practice

+The Old Apostolic Church teaches that the Bible is the Word of God and serves as the primary basis for its doctrine.

+The church affirms belief in one God, the Father, and in Jesus Christ as the Son of God, described as fully divine and fully human, as well as in the Holy Spirit.

+A central feature of the church is the role of living apostles, who are regarded as having authority within the church for teaching, governance, and the administration of sacraments.

+The Old Apostolic Church recognises three principal sacraments: baptism, Holy Communion, and sealing.
+Baptism is administered with water as a sign of repentance and entry into the Christian life.
+Holy Communion is understood as participation in the body and blood of Christ.
+Sealing is administered through the laying on of hands by an apostle and is associated with the reception of the Holy Spirit.

+According to church directives, sealing also takes place in connection with the dead.
+The church's domestic rules state that "the sealing of the souls in the realm of the dead takes place immediately after the sealing of members", and provide guidelines for how such services are conducted.

+The church teaches that the Kingdom of God is both a present spiritual reality and associated with the work of the apostles within the church.

 Politics

 Members of the Old Apostolic Church are not allowed to become registered members of any political parties, stand for election, or openly declare their political views.
 The OAC do not support any political parties.
 Members are however allowed to vote according to their conscience.

 Officers are strictly forbidden to endorse any political party and may be removed from office if they do endorse any party.

 Members must obey all laws of the countries in which they reside, even if the member is to suffer anguish.

 The leadership of the Old Apostolic Church did make some submissions to the Truth and Reconciliation Commission (South Africa), and was the only Apostolic (Irvingist) Church to do so.
 This submission was not an admission of guilt, and the Church was not accused or found guilty of contravening any laws or international laws.
 The church policy stipulates that all assistance will be given to government as required by law.